qa-gary-parker/getting-started-with-docker/readme.md

 - `ctrl + p + q` detaches from the running container and frees up the terminal

 - `docker container rm test -f` to force remove the container

+## :books: Multi-container Apps with Docker Compose

+- Navigate into the `multi-container` folder

+- `docker-compose up -d` to build, create, start and attach to container for a service

+> Note: You can view the web app on `localhost:5000`

+- `docker-compose down` to stop and remove containers, networks, volumes and images create by `up`

+## Docker Swarm

+> 'You should maintain an odd number of managers in the swarm to support manager node failures.
+Having an odd number of managers ensures that during a network partition, there is a higher chance that the quorum remains available to process requests if the network is partitioned into two sets.'

+- For more information see the Docker [documentation](https://docs.docker.com/engine/swarm/admin_guide/#add-manager-nodes-for-fault-tolerance)